Menelaus (High Priest): Conflict with Jason

 Meanwhile, Jason had not abandoned his claims to the high-priesthood, and while (170) Antiochus was waging war against Egypt he succeeded in making himself master of Jerusalem and in forcing Menelaus to seek refuge in the citadel.
 Antiochus regarded this proceeding as an affront upon his majesty, and, having been compelled by the Romans to leave Egypt, he marched against Jerusalem, massacred the inhabitants, and plundered the Temple; in this he is said to have been assisted by Menelaus.

 According to II Maccabees, it was Menelaus who persuaded Antiochus to Hellenize the Jewish worship, and thereby brought about the uprising of the Judeans under the guidance of the Maccabees.
 During the first years of the restoration of the Jewish worship Menelaus still remained (though only nominally) high priest.
 Classicist John Ma suggests that the letters preserved in II Maccabees imply that it was Menelaus who actually negotiated the return of traditional religious and civic rights to the Jewish community, with the Hasmoneans later taking credit.
-Menelaus is said to have been put to death by Antiochus V Eupator when the latter made definite concessions to the Jews, the reason assigned being that Menelaus, by his counsel, was indirectly responsible for the Jewish rebellion.
+Menelaus is said to have been put to death by Antiochus V Eupator when the latter made definite concessions to the Jews, the reason assigned being that Antiochus was informed by his childhood guardian Lysias, that Menelaus, by his counsel, was indirectly responsible for the Jewish rebellion.
+Accordingly in the 13th chapter of II Maccabees, Menelaus on order of Antiochus was promptly taken to the city of Beroea and executed by being thrown into a tower filled with ashes, whereupon he promptly sank to the bottom and suffocated to death.
+Menelaus' supposed death by ashes was seen by the book's writer as divine poetic justice for his prior actions leading to the desecration of the Temple of Jerusalem, and more specifically the desecration of the holy altar and flame where sacrifices were burnt to ashes and offered to God.